lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/Hold it against me-difficulty and emotion in contemporary art.md

 “Proximity, feeling, identification, and collaboration are lumped together as synonyms for each other, as complicit, “naïve and facile”—as, in other words, too easy.” ([Doyle, 2013, p.
 95](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=120&annotation=EB9UCAJ8)) 亲近和情感被视作“简单”。

 但是同时我感觉其中也有分别，也有简单的确实是简单，和简单中能够打动人，以及有想象力的简单。

+“Unlike the video of 1993 (the mood of which is subdued), this performance was animated with hostility and anger.
+There was a palpable awkwardness in the gallery, especially as people started to leave.
+It went on for ages, well past the point of comfort.
+As time passed, he seemed to lose his place, and his talk soured.
+He wobbled between an anger that felt faked (and was therefore a bad performance) and that felt real (and directed at his audience).
+More and more people left the room.” ([Doyle, 2013, p.
+101](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=126&annotation=G69S88IN)) So what did he say??

 “David Hammons’s installation Concerto in Black and Blue (2002).
 His analysis of this case is worth reproducing here, because it points to the way that the difficulty of work about race is suppressed in much art criticism, and it points to the role that affect plays in that critical failure.” ([Doyle, 2013, p.
 95](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=120&annotation=H3QHC3U5))